 Araceli “Cheli” Mohamed is the Account Manager for National University's Public Safety Outreach.
-Former Director of Volunteer Services and Community Leadership Development and Chief Operations Officer for the United States Police & Fire Championships.
+Former Director of Volunteer Services and Community Leadership Development at the San Diego LGBT Community Center and Chief Operations Officer for the United States Police & Fire Championships.

 As the former Leadership & Community Resources Director for San Diego’s LGBT Pride, a human rights and social justice organization that fosters respect for and pride in the lesbian, gay, bisexual, and transgender communities locally, nationally and globally.
 Cheli was responsible for overseeing all activities related to the organization’s volunteer programs, including recruitment, orientation, placement, supervision, development, retention, recognition and appreciation for approximately 1000 volunteers year round.
 She was the liaison to city, county, state and federal elected officials.
 As a member of the development team, she was responsible for identifying and creating sponsorship opportunities and corporate volunteer partnerships, as well as increasing community in-kind donations.
 Manage and increase festival and community partners.
 Develop field placement opportunities for interns from local colleges and universities.
 Head efforts to develop and train emerging volunteer leaders within the organization and community.
 Work with program coordinators to develop, manage, and train department volunteers.

 Cheli is originally from Brawley, California, and graduated from the University of California, San Diego.
 She has spent 20 years in non-profit social services and 7 years working in local government.
 Her professional background includes program and corporate development, volunteer management, crisis intervention, HIV/AIDS prevention and education, fund-raising, and special events.